Inguinal Hernia in Children

 If the hernia can’t be pushed back into the belly, the loop of intestine may be stuck in the weakened part of abdominal muscle.
 If that happens, symptoms may include:

 These symptoms may look like other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is an inguinal hernia diagnosed in a child?

 To diagnose a hernia, your child’s healthcare provider will do a physical exam.
-He or she will check if the hernia can be pushed back into the abdomen (reducible).
+They will check if the hernia can be pushed back into the abdomen (reducible).